eGlint/Warcraft-III-Noise-Library/README.md

 If you are having any issues with your noise functions during initialization, your permutation and gradient table are possibly uninitialized.

 In case your library that uses the noise functions initializes ahead of the Noise library's initialization, call `InitNoise` (JASS) or `Noise.initialize()` (vJASS) in your initializer.
+If you are stumped on how to make this library work, you can download a demo map of the Noise Library in the [Hive Workshop](https://www.hiveworkshop.com/threads/noise-library-v1-2.319413/#Contents:~:Contents&text=Previews-,Contents,-Add%20resource).

+## Contributing

+Become part of the [contributors](https://github.com/eGlint/Warcraft-III-Noise-Library/graphs/contributors) by doing a [pull request](https://github.com/eGlint/Warcraft-III-Noise-Library/pulls).

 ## Changelogs